mliu2023/quantum-Proof-of-Work/README.md

 The goal of this project is to add a suitable quantum task to the proof-of-work scheme to give quantum computers an advantage.
 A task too difficult would result in the quantum computer making too many errors, thus rendering it useless.
 A task too easy would allow classical computers to bypass the quantum task by simulating quantum hardware, which would remove any advantage quantum computers have.
 The task involves running a parameterized quantum circuit and finding the top output states.
 The goal is to find a quantum circuit that produces a distribution of output states with peaks; the top output states should be very easy to see on a histogram.
 ![image](https://user-images.githubusercontent.com/49625502/214153488-2540c401-4174-4f67-af2f-ba61354e159d.png)

+The schematic of our proof-of-work system is shown below.
+More detailed explanations can be found in the notebooks.

 <img width="788" alt="image" src="images/qPoW_schematic.png">